Personal leave & compassionate leave

 Download the fact sheet:

 Personal carer’s leave and compassionate leave forms part of the National Employment Standards (NES).
-As of 1 January 2010, the NES apply to all employees covered by the national workplace relations system, regardless of the applicable industrial instrument or contract of employment.
+The NES apply to all employees covered by the national workplace relations system, regardless of any award, agreement or contract of employment.

 The NES establish minimum entitlements for permanent employees to receive: